sebastianczech/aws-serverless-rest-api/README.md

 ## Application

-If you want to execute whole application by calling Lamdba function, use below Python code:
+If you want to execute whole application by calling Lamdba function, you can use:

+1. editor in AWS Lambda web page and test function
+2. Postman with configured AWS authorization
+3. below Python code:

 ```
 cd app